 Full-time enrollment is defined as 12 or more credits per term (fall, spring, summer) and half-time as 6 to 11 credits per term.
 Decisions on the number of courses you can successfully complete in any one session are normally left to your discretion.

-Most UMUC students register for between 3 and 7 credits, and you are strongly advised not to exceed this limit.
+Most UMGC students register for between 3 and 7 credits, and you are strongly advised not to exceed this limit.
 Carefully and realistically assess your other commitments before you register for more than 7 credits.
 You may not register for more than 18 credits in a 17-week period without written permission.
 To initiate the permission process, contact your academic advisor.

-Permission to register for more than 18 credits is at the university's discretion and is based on demonstrated academic excellence at UMUC.
-A minimum GPA of 3.5 and an enrollment history indicating success in carrying a heavier-than-average course load at UMUC are required.
+To initiate the permission process, contact your academic advisor.
+Permission to register for more than 18 credits is at the university's discretion and is based on demonstrated academic excellence at UMGC.
+A minimum GPA of 3.5 and an enrollment history indicating success in carrying a heavier-than-average course load at UMGC are required.